bsimovic/bejn-shader-presets/README.md

 ## Usage
 Clone in `retroarch_dir/shaders/shaders_slang` and load from the repo folder.
-It's important you get the path right because SLANG presets use relative paths.
+It's important you get the path right because slang presets use relative paths.

 ## CRT
 The CRT presets use custom configured `ntsc-adaptive` and my own modified version of `crt-nobody` which is included in this repo.
 I have added an optional parameter that disables scanlines automatically if source content size iz above 240p.